Cube-OS/cubeOS/docs/ecosystem/services/comms-framework.rst

 The hardware used to establish communication between a satellite and the ground varies wildly from mission to mission.
-As a result, KubOS provides a communications service framework which can be used by developers when creating their specific radio's hardware service.
+As a result, CubeOS provides a communications service framework which can be used by developers when creating their specific radio's hardware service.
 This framework is used to simplify the process of reading messages from the ground, forwarding them to the appropriate internal destination, and then sending properly formatted messages back to the